Alyssasorensen/flask_e2e_project/docs/README.md

 ### **Deploy to the Cloud**

- Below is a simplified example of how you might deploy a simple web application using Flask (a web framework for Python) to Microsoft Azure.
+ Below is a simplified example of how you might deploy the web application using Flask (a web framework for Python) to Microsoft Azure.

 **1. Develop a web application:**